Enhancing LLM Performance Through Debate: An Empirical Study on Multi-Agent Debate for Coding Tasks: Methodology

-To answer RQ2, we manually analyzed the debate logs of underperforming cases, where the judge agents determined that none of the agents' \textit{Task Output} was acceptable based on key evaluation factors (Section \ref{method_debate_prompt}).
-We defined underperforming cases as instances where MAD produced no acceptable answer according to the judge's decision.
-The total number of underperforming cases was 272, with 157 for Code Summarization and 115 for Code Translation.
+We manually analyzed the debate logs of underperforming cases, where the judge agents determined that none of the agents' \textit{Task Output} was acceptable based on judge assessment factors in Table \ref{tab:judge_criteria} (Section \ref{method_debate_prompt}).
+We defined underperforming cases as instances where the judge found no acceptable answer from the MAD agent debate.
+The total number of underperforming cases was 786, with 100 for the Code Input Prediction task, 176 for the Code Output Prediction task, 431 for the Code Translation Task, and 79 for the Code Summarization task.
 We then manually categorized the agent interaction patterns during the debates.
-The goal of our analysis was to identify the patterns most responsible for the underperforming cases.
+The goal of this manual analysis step was to identify the patterns most responsible for the underperforming cases.

 Based on the agent interaction logs produced during the debates in RQ1, two authors, each with over five years of programming experience, independently analyzed the logs to identify categories of interaction patterns following an open coding protocol~\cite{Glaser2016OpenCD}.
-To ensure the manual analysis remained manageable while retaining statistical validity, we randomly sampled 55 debate logs from the total of 272 underperforming cases (90\% confidence level with a 10\% margin of error).
+To ensure the manual analysis remained manageable while retaining statistical validity, we randomly sampled 260 debate logs from the total of 786 underperforming cases (95\% confidence level with a 5\% margin of error).
 Following independent coding, the two authors engaged in multiple rounds of discussion to resolve discrepancies through continuous comparison and negotiated agreement~\cite{Forman2007QualitativeCA}, iteratively refining the categories.
 This process was repeated until a full consensus was reached on the final set of interaction pattern categories, which represent the trajectories by which agents shift or maintain their points of view throughout the debate.
 These categories are presented in Section~\ref{section:result}.